mezzo-forte-design/geoxp/README.md

 	_id: string,
 	position: string (position _id as in geo configuration)
 	audio: string (audio _id as in audio configuration)
-	after: string (spot _id as in itinerary route configuration) }
+	after: string (spot _id as in experience pattern configuration) }
 ```